1:1 Technology Program

 Can the device work without wifi?

 Chromebooks use internet access to access most tools.
-However, if a family does not have wifi access home, the student can still use Google Drive and Canvas offline, without internet.
+However, if a family does not have wifi access home, the student can still use Google Drive without internet.

 Can my middle or high school student use their personal laptop and “opt out” of this initiative?

-Middle school students may not bring their own device.
-The District-issued devices allow us to easily troubleshoot and repair the device, keeping costs at a minimum for families.
-This also ensures that all students can access the teacher’s materials.
+Middle school students may not “opt out” of this program and are not allowed to bring their own device.
+The District-issued devices allow us to easily troubleshoot and repair the device, consistency across all online testing experiences, and keeping costs at a minimum for families.

-High school students can use their own personal device in place of a Frisco ISD-issued Chromebook.
-The District encourages all students to participate fully in a connected technology experience, having full access to multiple learning perspectives and opportunities.
+High school students can use their own personal device in place of a Frisco ISD issued Chromebook.
+The District strongly encourages all high school students to participate in the 1forAll program in order to receive timely troubleshooting and repairs, consistency across all online testing experiences, and keeping costs at minimum for families.

-Of note, all technology brought to campus needs to abide by FISD’s Bring Your Own Device (BYOD) policies guidelines.
+All technology brought to campus needs to abide by FISD’s Bring Your Own Device (BYOD) policies and guidelines published in the Frisco ISD BYOD Student Manual.

 The Frisco ISD Technology Department uses Google Management for student Chromebooks.
-Through this management, technology staff can monitor use and manage application download controls.
-This also allows us to send out appropriate applications for online testing.
+Through this management system - technology staff can monitor and manage application controls.
+This management console also allows Frisco ISD to send out appropriate updates and applications.

 How will students be prepared for the responsibility of having their own Chromebook?

-The Chromebook will become part of the student’s everyday classroom experience.
-There is a professional development plan in place for teachers to ensure that they have the skills needed to teach students how to use the device to the fullest potential.
-The students will go through an online training which will include topics such as digital citizenship, internet safety, Canvas training, etc.
+The Chromebook is part of the students everyday classroom experience.
+Teachers have access to Professional Learning and support of their campus DLC (Digital Learning Coach) to ensure that they have the skills needed to teach students how to use the device to the fullest potential.
+Students also receive training which includes topics such as: digital citizenship, internet safety, device care, etc.

 How should students care for the Chromebook device?